Trinamool to be an effective opposition party: Mukul Sangma | english.lokmat.com

 Trinamool to be an effective opposition party: Mukul Sangma

-Shillong, Nov 25 Opposition leader Mukul Sangma, who along with 11 Congress MLAs joined the Trinamool Congress (TMC) ...
+Shillong, Nov 25 Meghalaya opposition leader Mukul Sangma, who along with 11 Congress MLAs joined the Trinamool Congress ...

 State Congress President and Lok Sabha Member Vincent H. Pala said in Shillong that the desertion of the 12 MLAs is not a setback for the party, it is a new challenge and the Congress leaders know how to face the challenge.